Nand2710/Intelligent-Healthcare-Assistant-for-Symptoms-based-Recommendations/README.md

 Contributions are welcome!
 Fork the repository, create a branch, and submit your pull request.

 ## Contact
-- Name: Rahul Rajshekhar Yadwad
+- Name: Nandkishor Ambadas Yele
-- Email: [rahulyadwad1718@gmail.com]
+- Email: [nandkishoryele479@gmail.com]